b-rousse/qm_2019_sss_5/README.md

 ## Usage

 qm5 works with 3 main files: `Noble_Gas`, `HartreeFock`, and `MP2`.
-Each of these files is a class that has attributes andmethods associated with the class.
+Each of these files is a class that has attributes and methods associated with the class.
 All of them work together to produce the Hartree Fock energy with the MP2 correction for a Noble Gas, e.g. Argon.

 ```python